ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

-For users who *do* need to build the prerequisite libraries, it is a good idea to check the platform- and compiler-specific ``README`` files in the ``doc`` directory of the `NCEPLIBS-external repository <https://github.com/NOAA-EMC/NCEPLIBS-external/tree/ufs-v2.0.0>`_ as a first step, to see if their system or one similar to it is included.
+For users who *do* need to build the prerequisite libraries, it is a good idea to check the platform- and compiler-specific ``README`` files in the ``doc`` directory of the `NCEPLIBS-external repository <https://github.com/NOAA-EMC/NCEPLIBS-external/tree/ufs-v2.0.0>`_ first, to see if their system or one similar to it is included.
 These files have detailed instructions for building NCEPLIBS-external, NCEPLIBS, and the UFS Weather Model.
 They may be all the documentation you need.
 Be sure to use the tag that corresponds to this version of the WM, and define a WORK directory path before you get started.

+..
+   COMMENT: What is meant by a WORK directory path?

 If your platform is not included in these platform- and compiler-specific ``README`` files, there is a more generic set of instructions in the ``README`` file at the top level of the `NCEPLIBS-external repository
-<https://github.com/NOAA-EMC/NCEPLIBS-external/tree/ufs-v2.0.0>`_, and at the top level of the `NCEPLIBS repository
+<https://github.com/NOAA-EMC/NCEPLIBS-external/tree/ufs-v2.0.0>`__ and at the top level of the `NCEPLIBS repository
-<https://github.com/NOAA-EMC/NCEPLIBS/tree/ufs-v2.0.0>`_.
+<https://github.com/NOAA-EMC/NCEPLIBS/tree/ufs-v2.0.0>`__.
 It may still be a good idea to look at some of the platform-
 and compiler-specific ``README`` files as a guide.
 Again, be sure to use the tag that corresponds to this version of the WM.

 The top-level ``README`` in the NCEPLIBS-external repository includes a troubleshooting section that may be helpful.